Convert RTF to ADOC

 GET /api/users - List all users

-POST /api/users - Create new user
+POST /api/users - Create a new user

-Request example:
+Request body example:

 {